Your website just got a boost!

 Most humans in positions of power need constant monitoring or they will start taking advantage.
 This seems to be a rule of the human condition.

-To summarize, CloudFlare is an attack vector.
+To summarize, by the nature of how it operates, CloudFlare is an attack vector.
 It is not to be trusted.

 Citations: